bob123456678/TrainControl/src/examples/Readme.md

 # Running and Visualizing via TrainControl UI

 From v1.8.0, to make execution and modifications easier, the logic above can be expressed in a JSON format and executed via the TrainControl UI's "Autonomy" tab.
+Moreover, to make it easier to create graphs, from v1.9.0, all state associated via graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.

 The following example JSON corresponds to the above code/layout and edge locking.

-To make it easier to create graphs, from v1.9.0, all state associated via graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.

-To determine the pace of operation, `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.
-The actual value is randomly chosen in this range, and this replaces the need for manual definitions in callbacks.
-From v1.9.6, locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
-Set to 0 to disable.

-TrainControl will enable/disable each locomotive's preferred functions, if any, (as set in the UI) before departure and upon arrival, respectively.
-These cannot be specified in the JSON.
-However, you can set `turnOffFunctionsOnArrival` to `false` to skip turning off the functions on arrival.

-From v1.10.0, all locomotive configuration is nested within the `loc` array for better semantics and readability, so variables are no longer prefixed by "loc".

-Unless the `speed` is specified, each locomotive's preferred speed will be used (as set in the UI).
-If neither are set, the program will revert to `defaultLocSpeed`.
-The optional `arrivalFunc` and `departureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.

-To get started, paste the JSON in TrainControl's "autonomy" tab, then click on "Validate JSON".
+To get started, paste the JSON in TrainControl's "autonomy" tab, then click on "Validate Graph".
 Any errors (such as non-existing edges or missing points) will be shown in the log.
 If there are no errors, autonomous operation can be activated by clicking on "Start Autonomous Operation".
-Locomotives will then continue running per the specified layout until stopped via the former button.
+Locomotives will then continue running per the specified layout until stopped via "Graceful Stop", or reset by the former button.
+Graceful Stop is recommended, as this way the state will automatically be saved when you exit the program.
 Chosen paths will be shown in the log.

 You can also manually specify where each locomotive should go through the "Locomotive Commands" tab.
 The list of available paths is automatically calculated based on the graph state and S88 feedback.